supabase-community/supabase-terraform/README.md

 **The above is just an example!**
 The most important part is ensuring that the `count` property of all resources is set to `1` if your variable is `true`, and `0` if it is `false`.

 If your container requires any secret environmental variables, place them in `./plugins/defintions/dotenv.tf`.
+Any non-secret variables should be stored in the same file as the plugin.

 ### Additional information